pjtunstall/smart-road/README.md

 - Scale to screen size and DPI.
 - Modularize.
-- Collision detection.
-- Collions avoidance.
-- Stats.
+- Stats UI.
+- Properly detect when cars leave the intersection for the stats.